 In the United States, to use conventional and some organic pesticides, the crop name must appear on the label of the product.
 Furthermore, it is illegal to use a pesticide differently than directed on the label.
 In addition, there are recordkeeping requirements for pesticide use, and those records are open to inspection by local, state, and federal regulatory agencies.

-The federal regulation entitled the Worker Protection Standard for agricultural workers (WPS) is primarily intended to reduce the risks of illness and injury to workers and handlers resulting from occupational exposure to pesticides on agricultural establishments (Fishel 2017).
+The federal regulation entitled the Worker Protection Standard for agricultural workers (WPS) is primarily intended to reduce the risks of illness and injury to workers and handlers resulting from occupational exposure to pesticides on agricultural establishments (Kraus and Bultemeier, 2022; Ferrell and Fishel, 2023).
 There is annual mandatory training to inform workers and handlers about the required WPS protections and how to respond to pesticide exposure.
 Search the EDIS website (keyword "worker protection") for more information.

 Foodborne illness (microbial contamination) caused by consumption of fresh produce has historically been a national issue with lethal consequences.
 Historically, local, state, and federal authorities' only option was to respond to foodborne illness outbreaks after the fact, that is, while the outbreaks were in progress.
 In 2011, the federal government enacted the Food Safety Modernization Act to be administered by the Food and Drug Administration (Lepper et al. 2018).
 This law and the regulations from it are designed to eliminate or minimize the number of foodborne illness outbreaks caused by microbial contamination of the US food supply.
 All producers who earn more than $25,000 per year on a rolling three-year average must take and pass food safety training and implement a food safety plan at their farms.
 Training classes and testing are available through local UF/IFAS Extension county offices (https://sfyl.ifas.ufl.edu/find-your-local-office/).
 Search the EDIS website for relevant articles (keyword "food safety").